-A minor may be completed by taking any four graduate courses offered by the SPO Division.
-Students should be aware that the SPO Division includes three distinct areas of psychology.
-An appropriate minor would focus specifically on one of these three areas: social, personality, or industrial-organizational psychology.
+A minor may be completed by taking any four graduate courses offered by the SPO program area.
+Students should be aware that the SPO program area includes three distinct areas of psychology.
+An appropriate minor would focus specifically on one of these three areas: social, personality, or industrialorganizational psychology.